TikTok's Oval-Lining Hack Plumped My Lips (Without Needles)

 @jawarshere Youre prolly lookin at me but im just looking st my lips #poutylips #ovallining #ovalliningtechnique #sirenlips #lipcombo #lipgloss #rarebeautylipliner ♬ Carrying Your Love - David Morris

-In theory, you could do this with any color lip pencil but I reached for a rosy-nude in my trusty Morphe X Ashley Strong Tourmaline Soul Lip Liner.
-It's limited edition (and excellent), but Anastasia Beverly Hills Lip Liner in Hazelnut is a close match.
-I made sure the pencil nib was super sharp to minimize any mistakes and scribbled my two lines, then joined them up with the oval.
-I found out that it really does pay to prep your lips first using a lip scrub, like Barry M Watermelon Lip Scrub, to get rid of flaky skin, followed by a hydrating lip balm like Eucerin Dry Skin Intensive Lip Balm, otherwise the pencil can snag.

-Stepping back from the mirror, I looked a bit ridiculous, like a ventriloquist's dummy.
+Stepping back from the mirror, I looked a bit ridiculous — like a ventriloquist's dummy.
 But you've got to trust the process.
-I picked up Charlotte Tilbury The Super Nudes Lipstick in Runway Royalty (a rosy taupe) and applied this all over (making sure it reached the line through my Cupid's bow) until I was happy with the shape of my lips.
-Like TikTok's @stxph.h, I cleaned up any slip-ups with a dry Q-tip.
+I picked up Charlotte Tilbury The Super Nudes Lipstick in Runway Royalty, £26 (a rosy taupe) and applied this all over (making sure it reached the line through my Cupid's bow) until I was happy with the shape of my lips.
+Like TikTok's @stxph.h, I cleaned up any slip-ups with a dry cotton bud.

 Surprisingly, it worked.
 My lips appeared rounder and a lot more plump — the top lip more so than the bottom.
 It's more of a modern lip shape as there are no harsh lines or sharp edges, which can be typical of lip liner.
 This look is softer.